logan-robbins/quadracode/README.md

 - **Chat sidebar**: ChatGPT-style list of conversations (new chat, rename, switch).
 Each chat persists its history and baseline stream offset.
 - **Chat view**: Real-time conversation with trace expanders that reveal `payload.messages` for every response.
-- **Streams tab**: Raw Redis mailbox inspector with auto-refresh, ordering controls, and JSON payload display.
+- **Streams tab**: Raw Redis mailbox inspector with manual refresh, ordering controls, and JSON payload display.
 - **Registry panel**: Summaries of total/healthy agents plus a routing selector to pin `reply_to` to a specific agent.

-The UI writes `chat_id` and a `ticket_id` into each payload, polls `qc:mailbox/human` with `XREAD` (short blocking interval), and filters responses by `chat_id`.
-Multiple chats run concurrently without interfering with one another.
+The UI writes `chat_id` and a `ticket_id` into each payload.
+A per-session watcher thread maintains a blocking `XREAD` on `qc:mailbox/human`; when a new envelope for the active chat arrives it queues a Streamlit rerun.
+The main script simply renders state and never schedules timer-based reruns, so the interface remains responsive even when no traffic is flowing.

 ## Deployment